How to get free delivery: 6 delivery hacks

 How to avoid paying for postage and packaging

-One of the most infuriating parts of online shopping is having to pay for delivery, and most of us are no stranger to shopping elsewhere if delivery is an additional cost.
+One of the most infuriating parts of online shopping is having to pay for delivery, and most of us are no strangers to shopping elsewhere if delivery is an additional cost.

-But before you close that tab, give some of these tips a go to get you your deliveries without the added delivery fees.
+But before you close that tab, give some of these tips a go to get a discount on your delivery fees.

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.